 For those of us in our 20s and 30s, it seems like everyone is drinking all the time, and there’s some truth to this perceived inebriated increase.
 There has been an increase in alcohol-related illnesses in the last two decades, particularly among the 25 to 34 demographic, according to a study published in the American Journal of Public Health.

-While no one would fault you for celebrating, maybe in excess, every once in a while (we’re not prudes), consider the effect of prolonged binge drinking on your health, your liver, and your wallet.
+Though no one would fault you for celebrating, maybe in excess, every once in a while (we’re not prudes), consider the effect of prolonged binge drinking on your health, your liver, and your wallet.
 Specifically, drinking alcohol in excess can increase your likelihood of developing heart disease, according to the American Heart Association.

 As such, opting to drink less is a health-savvy, money-smart choice.